oszo/OTG-Lab/05. Authorization Testing/README.md

 * http://[DockerIP]:52027

-This lab has 1 flags as follows topic:
+This lab has 2 flags as follows topic:

-- Default Credentials
+- Directory traversal/file include
+- for bypassing authorization schema
+- for Insecure Direct Object References

 ### Start Labs